Roope Hintz: Ilves

 Growing up in Finland, Hintz played within the Ilves organization before being encouraged to spend the 2012–13 season playing for the Tampa Bay Juniors in the Empire Junior Hockey League.
 He also played an early portion of the season with the Bismarck Bobcats of the North American Hockey League before deciding to turn professional and play for Ilves in Finland.
 During his 20 games with the Juniors, Hintz tallied 20 goals and 15 assists for 35 points as he got acclimated to the smaller ice surfaces in North America.
 Upon returning to Finland, Hintz made his Liiga debut playing with Ilves during the 2013–14 Liiga season.
 He played in seven Liiga games but spent the majority of the season with their U20 team.
 In November 2013, Hintz was chosen as the Finnish Youth Championship League's October Player of the Month.

-During the 2014–15 Liiga season, which Hintz played with the Ilves, he recorded five goals and 12 assists for 17 points through 42 games.
+During the 2014–15 Liiga season, which Hintz played with Ilves, he recorded five goals and 12 assists for 17 points through 42 games.
 As the youngest player on the team, he finished eighth in points and seventh in assists.

 HIFK

 On 23 April 2015, after two seasons with Ilves, Hintz transferred to fellow Liiga club HIFK on a two-year contract.
 Hintz was ranked by the NHL Central Scouting Bureau amongst the eligible European skaters before he was selected 49th overall by the Dallas Stars in the 2015 NHL Entry Draft.

 Hintz returned to the Liiga following the draft but suffered an injury and missed the start of the 2015–16 season.
 After missing the first 11 games of the season, Hintz returned to HIFK as their second-line center.
 Within the following 10 games, Hintz registered two goals and three assists while also averaging 18:09 of ice time per game.
 He also competed in the 2016 Channel One Cup with Finland's top national team and he recorded one goal and one assist in three games.
 Despite missing the first eleven games of the season, Hintz finished the season with 19 goals and 11 assists for 30 points through 44 games.
-Hintz continued his scoring prowess into the post-season and led the Liiga in scoring with three goals and 11 assists for 14 points through 14 games prior to HIFK being eliminated.
+Hintz continued his scoring prowess into the postseason and led the Liiga in scoring with three goals and 11 assists for 14 points through 14 games prior to HIFK being eliminated.